rust-lang/rust/text/0000-try-trait.md

 impl and when it is not (i.e., expand on the concept of semantic equivalence used to justify why we do not permit `Option` to be interconverted with `Result` and so forth).

+### Error messages

+Another important factor is the error message when `?` is used in a function whose return type is not suitable.
+The current error message in this scenario is quite opaque and directly references the `Carrer` trait.
+A better message would be contingent on whether `?` is applied to a value that implements the `Try` trait (for any return type).
+If not, we can give a message like

+> `?` cannot be applied to a value of type `Foo`

+If, however, `?` *can* be applied to this type, but not with a function of the given return type, we can instead report something like this:

+> cannot use the `?` operator in a function that returns `()`

+or perhaps if we want to be more strictly correct:

+> `?` cannot be applied to a `io::Result` in a function that returns `()`

+We could also go further and analyze the type to which `?` is applied and figure out the set of legal return types for the function to have.
+So if the code is invoking `foo.write()?` (i.e., applying `?` to an `io::Result`), then we could offer a suggestion like "consider changing the return type to `Result<(), io::Error>`" or perhaps just "consider changing the return type to a `Result"`.

 # Drawbacks
 [drawbacks]: #drawbacks